surfbum99/populateUK/README.md

 ## Requirements

-You need Python (preferably version 3.x) and the following libraries installed:
+You need Python version 3.x and the following libraries installed:

 - `pandas` for data manipulation
 - `geopandas` for working with geographical data (GeoJSON)